gregwebs/Shelly.hs/README.md

 They take a FilePath as their first argument. `run` takes a [Text] as its second argument.
 `cmd` takes a variadic number of arguments, and they can be either Text or FilePath.

+Fun Example: shows an infectious script: it uploads itself to a server and runs itself over ssh.
+I actually do this for a deployment.
+Of course, the development machine may need to be exactly the same OS as the server.

+I recommend using the boilerplate at the top of this example in your projects.

 ~~~~~ {.haskell}
     {-# LANGUAGE OverloadedStrings #-}
     {-# LANGUAGE ExtendedDefaultRules #-}